 You can use the cds attribute with the vxdg init command to specify whether a new disk group is compatible with the Cross-platform Data Sharing (CDS) feature.
 Newly created disk groups are compatible with CDS by default (equivalent to specifying cds=on).
-If you want to change this behavior, edit the file /etc/default/vxdg and set the attribute-value pair cds=off in this file before creating a new disk group.
+If you want to change this behavior, edit the file vxdg -g diskgroup set cds=on|off

+/etc/default/vxdg and set the attribute-value pair cds=off in this file before creating a new disk group.